 A number of doctors’ telephone appointments can be booked up to 2 weeks in advance.

-The remaining appointments are kept free for booking the same day,or on the afternoon of the preceding working day.
+The remaining appointments are kept free for booking the same day day.
 We will try very hard to accommodate you in your first phone call.

 Later appointments are available with a doctor on Mondays and Thursdays from 6.30 to 8pm.
-Appointments are also available on the 1st & 3rd Saturdays in the month.
+Some appointments are also available on some Friday evenings and some Saturdays.
 These are designed to make it easier for people who are at work all day to have a routine doctor’s consultation – they are by appointment only and may be booked up to 2 weeks in advance.
 If you are free to see the doctor during office hours, please leave the evening and Saturday appointments for those who really need them!

 Information about our Appointments

 Our trained reception staff will ask some questions about how we can help you.
 This will enable us to provide you with the most appropriate care as quickly as possible.

 This might mean our team directs you to see a health professional other than a GP, such as a Nurse, Health Care assistant, First Contact Physio, Pharmacist or Community Pharmacist.